Best Places to Live in Warwickshire

 If you’re looking for tranquil village life, the picturesque Ilmington in the southwest of the county is hard to beat.
 Just eight miles from Stratford upon Avon and fewer still from the market town of Chipping Campden, Ilmington offers the perfect balance of village living, whilst still being in easy reach of some of the county’s larger towns.

-Warwickshire is effortlessly beautiful and served by a diverse range of places to live, including the bustling historic towns of Leamington Spa, Stratford-upon-Avon, and Warwick and the peaceful village of llmington.
+Warwickshire is effortlessly beautiful and served by a diverse range of places to live, including the bustling historic towns of Leamington Spa, Stratford upon Avon, Warwick, and the peaceful village of llmington.
 The county oozes culture, history, green spaces, and excellent transport links to major cities.
 If you want to feel part of a thriving community or ease yourself into village life, Warwickshire could provide exactly what you are looking for.